TrailLink Frequently Asked Questions

 To access the trails that you've saved, navigate to your TrailLink profile by clicking on "Settings" at the top of the TrailLink homepage.
 Once you're in your profile, you can click the "My Trails" tab to view all the trails that you've saved; click on any trail in the list to navigate directly to that trail page.

 I don't want to see all of the waypoints marked on the trail map; how do I get rid of them?

-To suppress the waypoint symbols that appear on TrailLink maps: click the green Legend button directly above the map.
-Uncheck the boxes for any symbols that you do not wish to appear on the map, then click the Legend button again to close the menu.
+To suppress the waypoint symbols that appear on TrailLink maps: In the Map Legend on the left-hand side of the map, simply uncheck the boxes for any symbols that you do not wish to appear.

 I don't see a trail that I know about listed on TrailLink.
 How do I suggest it for your website?